Insurance and Risk Management -2022

 Systemwide Hate Crimes Report

-The Systemwide Report on hate incidents reported on California State University campuses pursuant to California Education Code § 67380(a)(5).
+The Systemwide Report on hate incidents reported on California State University campuses under California Education Code § 67380(a)(5).

 Campus Security Authorities (CSA)